What we do

 In our days, design firms use rather simple patterns, tiling a motif horizontally and vertically in order to cover a surface larger than the motif itself.

-The tile pattern marked in red is easily recognizable, the puzzle is decoded, and the perception of complexity is lost, along with the grandness of an art form that, in such case, is grossly diluted.
+The tile pattern marked in red is easily recognizable.
+The puzzle is decoded and the perception of complexity is lost along with the grandness of an art form that – in such case – is grossly diluted.

 The design shows greater complexity and beauty when no tile is present.
 This sort of design capacity is not available from databases and really large compositions can only be produced programmatically.

-Huge Islamic geometric compositions are mesmerizing for yet another reason: as the observer zooms into a large design, it keeps discovering new detail and new geometric structures.
-A universe of stars and galaxies conceals subtle rosettes that start fading in, until the connection among them is revealed.
 A closer look shows the complexity of the universe, as the nature of the polygonal pieces connecting stars is unveiled.
 An even closer look reveals there are lines around each polygonal piece, obeying one unbelievable rule: each line runs above and below each line crossed, alternately, all across the massive non-periodic composition.

 Implementing these original groundbreaking large-scale non-repetitive Islamic geometric designs rather than the more common small tile patterns is a unique opportunity for design teams to differentiate themselves in this highly competitive industry.